Human Rights

 Buoyancy

-This story of a 14-year-old Cambodian sold into forced labor on a Thai fishing boat is a passi...
+This story of a Cambodian teenager sold into forced labor on a Thai fishing boat is a passiona...

 5 Broken Cameras

-ACADEMY AWARD NOMINEE - BEST DOCUMENTARY FEATURE - An extraordinary work of both cinematic and polit...
+ACADEMY AWARD NOMINEE - BEST DOCUMENTARY FEATURE An extraordinary work of both cinematic and politi...

 Fatima